bernhardrieder/PCGML-Game-Mechanics/README.md

 ## Known Issues
 - TensorFlowComponent not found: This can happen if your path of the project is too long.
 Quick fix: move your project to another directory.

+## Want to learn more about the project?
+Check out the chapters 5, 7 and 8 of my [master thesis](https://github.com/bernhardrieder/PCGML-Game-Mechanics/blob/master/Master%20Thesis%20Bernhard%20Rieder.pdf).

 # Credits
 [getnamo](https://github.com/getnamo) for this awesome [Unreal Engine 4 TensorFlow plugin](https://github.com/getnamo/tensorflow-ue4)